krisliew/notarise-demo/README.md

 ## Guide

- 1. How to verify a file?
+ 1. How to verify a certificate?
 	  - Go to http://soonjing.herokuapp.com/
 	  - Click the **Verify Certificate** button
 	  - Upload your certificateFile.pdf and voila!